Social Media Rules, Etiquette and Legal Notice

 - Use caution when discussing products.
+Discussion of specific pricing should be avoided.
 Information posted on the lists and in the libraries is available for all to see, and comments are subject to libel, slander, and antitrust laws.

 - All anticompetitive, defamatory, abusive, profane, threatening, offensive, or illegal materials are strictly prohibited.
 Do not post anything you would not want all members to see or you would not want anyone to know came from you.

 - Do not post any information or other material protected by copyright or trademark without the permission of the owner.
 Please note carefully all items listed in the disclaimer and legal notice below, particularly regarding the copyright ownership of information posted.

 - Remember other participants have the right to reproduce postings to this site unless you specify otherwise.

 - Do not post or transmit any information that may invade another’s privacy or publicity rights.
 Do not engage in any political activity or post or transmit information supporting or opposing candidates for office.